ChrisERo/vocab-forager/README.md

 >[https://www.spanishdict.com/translate/%7Bword%7D](https://www.spanishdict.com/translate/%7Bword%7D)

 To select a dictionary, enter the add-on's popup and choose the appropriate language and dictionary.
-This will apply to all webpages opened by the user
+This will apply to all webpages opened by the user.

+### Quiz

+Once a user has some text highlighted on a web page, they can quiz themselves on the highlighted vocabulary.
+To do this, simply select the
+Quiz option in the context menu; a blue modal with a highlighted word in the middle should appear.
+In the quiz, users can search the definition of the current text by simply clicking on it (like highlighted text in a web page).
+Make sure that Vocab Explorer is activated before selecting the Quiz option, otherwise nothing will happen.

 ### Download
 Vocab Explorer is available in Mozila's Add-on website.
 Click this [link](https://addons.mozilla.org/en-US/firefox/addon/vocab-explorer/) to access it.